Lizzzka007/py-mat-mul/README.md

   - pybind11 library (for the C++ implementtaion of python module )
   - numpy for tests

-CMake is used to build and compile the module.
+CMake (minimum version is 3.19) is used to build and compile the module.
 To specify python, set the `Python_ROOT_DIR` option equal to the path where python is located:
 ```
 cmake -DPython_ROOT_DIR=</path/to/python> ..